Current members

 • be represented on the EADTU web of quality providers of open and distance education;

-• receive EADTU's bi-monthly Newsletter and use it as your platform to the world of HE;
+• receive EADTU's bi-monthly Newsletter and use it as your platform to promote events, developments, research,..

-• join EADTU's annual conferences as a member and present your university under the dedicated strands;
+• join EADTU's annual conferences as a member and represent your university under the dedicated strands;

-*Benefits apply to all EADTU members, although ExCo membership is restricted to full members
+*Benefits apply to all EADTU members, although membership of the Supervisory Board is restricted to full members

 *Project participation is open for all members, but funding may be subject to EU restrictions